aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/get-all/_index.md

 weight: 10
 ---

-This REST API allows you to get a list of sections or section breaks that are contained in the document.
+This REST API retrieves a collection of `Section` items from a document.

-The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.

 ## REST API